 Holding in Farts Will Give You Bad Breath

 If you’ve ever asked the question “Is it bad to hold in farts?”, here goes your answer.
 While holding in farts won’t send you to the emergency room, it might be the reason why your conversations are briefly cut short.
 When people hold in their farts, the gas absorbs into the body and is released through the mouth in the form of terrible breath, researchers warn.
 Depending on how offensive bad breath is compared to the occasional discrete toot, farting may be the lesser of two evil odors.
 Farting is definitely not a replacement for dental hygiene or even mint gum, but maintaining that minty fresh breath may be one good excuse to not hold them in.

 Farts Tell Your Spouse That You’re Healthy

-A few years back, a study claiming that smelling people’s farts was healthy made the rounds.
-This was not quite the case (the study actually found that the chemical compound AP39 is good for cells, and is linked to the hydrogen sulfide that makes farts smell bad.
+A few years back, a study claiming that smelling people’s farts were healthy made the rounds.
+This is not quite the case.
+The study actually found that the chemical compound AP39 is good for cells, and it’s linked to the hydrogen sulfide that makes farts smell bad.
 So, there’s no evidence that getting a whiff of a fart is good for your health.
 But even if smelling farts isn’t healthy, it’s certainly not unhealthy.

-Women’s farts smell worse than men’s because their farts have a higher concentration of hydrogen sulfide, according to gastroenterologist Michael D. Levitt, who’s published over 275 papers on flatulence.
+According to gastroenterologist Michael D. Levitt, who’s published over 275 papers on flatulence, women’s farts smell worse than men’s because their farts have a higher concentration of hydrogen sulfide.
 When you fart in front of your wife, don’t point out how much worse hers are, but think of it as an opportunity to take the blame for her silent but deadly rip.
 It’s a more chivalrous way of saying that you’ve also been eating very healthy.
 Ultimately, love is what farts are made of.